-Adequate room ventilation must be provided in accordance with TGD Part F of the Building Regulations 1997 - 2014, in order to limit the moisture content of air within the dwelling.
+It is essential that adequate room ventilation be provided in accordance with TGD Part F of the Building Regulations 1997 - 2017, in order to limit the moisture content of air within the dwelling.
 Adequate room ventilation will contribute to reducing the risk of condensation and mould growth.